leaningtech/labs/src/content/docs/cheerpj2/05-reference/WebWorker-API.md

 });
 ```

-For more information visit the [Using web workers](/cheerpj2/guides/Using-web-workers) guide.
+For more information visit the [Using Web Workers](/cheerpj2/guides/Using-web-workers) guide.

 ### CheerpJWorker.cheerpjRunMain

+`cheerpjRunMain(className, classPath, ...)`

 Runs a Java main method in the WebWorker context